Sarada River

-Historical Importance
+Historical importance

 The famous Bojjannakonda and Lingalakonda Buddhist cave monastery remains near Anakapalli and The Kotturu Dhanadibbalu near Gokivada forest entrance are located on the left bank of the river.
 The River Sarada is a major base for irrigation in Visakha district.

-Irrigation Projects
+Irrigation projects

 Pedderu medium irrigation project is constructed on Pedderu a tributary of the Sarada river near Ravipalem village.
-The project is aimed to irrigate 13334 acre in the Madugula and Ravikamatham mandals in Visakhapatnam district.
+The project is aimed to irrigate 13334 acre in the Madugula and Ravikamatham mandals in Anakapalli district.
 The catchment area of the reservoir site is extended over 160 square kilometers.

 An Anacatta with two big gates, was constructed on the river near Gokivada village to utilise the maximum water for irrigation in Yellamanchili, Ramballi, Atchutapuram mandals.

-Raiwada dam with 93 million cubic meters live storage capacity was constructed in the year 1981 for supplying irrigation water.
+Raiwada Reservoir with 93 million cubic meters live storage capacity was constructed in the year 1981 for supplying water for irrigation and industrial use.